-The Fred Hutch Lung Specialized Project of Research Excellence (SPORE) will bring together experts from across Fred Hutch and its partner organizations to fast-track the latest breakthroughs in its labs to patients and those at risk of developing lung cancer.
+The Fred Hutch Lung Specialized Project of Research Excellence (SPORE) brings together experts from across Fred Hutch and its partner organizations to fast-track the latest breakthroughs in its labs to patients and those at risk of developing lung cancer.
 The Lung SPORE has leveraged the strengths of its investigators and Fred Hutch to tackle three critical barriers precluding meaningful improvements in lung cancer survival rates: facilitation of pulmonary nodule evaluation for lung cancer early detection and screening, lack of effective therapies for small cell lung cancer (SCLC), and the sub-optimal response rates of non-small cell lung cancer (NSCLC) patients to novel immune-based therapies.

 These projects will be supported by an Administrative Core, a Biostatistics and Bioinformatics Core, and a Histopathology and Biospecimen Core.
 Our SPORE also includes a Developmental Research Program, as well as a Career Enhancement Program.